-Here are nine ways you can do this (plus a bonus resource at the end to help you land your Dream Job in the UK).
+There are 10 ways you can do this and in this post you’ll discover what they are and how to apply (plus a bonus resource at the end to help you land your Dream Job in the UK).

 European Union (EU), European Economic Area (EEA) and Swiss nationals eligible to apply for the EU Settlement Scheme should take advantage of this once-in-a-lifetime opportunity to live, work and study in the UK visa-free.